joshb/joshb.github.io/articles/triangle_rasterization/index.md

 }
 ```

-    <p>The x and color values for each span are interpolated from the first point of each edge to the second point, similarly to the line drawing function from our last tutorial.
+The x and color values for each span are interpolated from the first point of each edge to the second point, similarly to the line drawing function from our last tutorial.
 Once the loop finishes, the function is complete.
-Let's now take a look at the <strong>DrawSpan()</strong> function, which is where we draw each individual pixel of a span.</p>
+Let's now take a look at the <strong>DrawSpan()</strong> function, which is where we draw each individual pixel of a span.

     <h2>Span Drawing</h2>

-    <p>Span drawing is basically like drawing a one-dimensional line that exists only in the x axis.
-We loop from the minimum x value of the span to the maximum x value, interpolating the color and setting pixels along the way.</p>
+Span drawing is basically like drawing a one-dimensional line that exists only in the x axis.
+We loop from the minimum x value of the span to the maximum x value, interpolating the color and setting pixels along the way.

-    <p>Here's how the <strong>DrawSpan()</strong> function starts.
-We calculate the differences between the starting/ending x/color values of the span and, if the x difference is 0, simply return because there are no pixels to draw:</p>
+Here's how the <strong>DrawSpan()</strong> function starts.
+We calculate the differences between the starting/ending x/color values of the span and, if the x difference is 0, simply return because there are no pixels to draw:

 ```c++
 void